Freecycle & Freegle

 Donate old bikes to riders in developing countries through the Re-Cycle scheme.
 The scheme isn't able to collect bikes, but has drop-off points across the country.
 Large Oxfam shops may accept bicycles.

-For eye glasses try Vision Aid and shoes, Nike's Reuse-A-Shoe campaign.
-If you've old tools to donate, consider Tools for Self-Reliance.
+For running shoes, try Nike's Reuse-A-Shoe campaign.
+If you've old tools to donate, consider Tools with a Mission which collects and refurbishes tools for use in projects in Africa, Asia, Europe and the UK.